Venezuela's Chavez heads to Cuba for medical treatment

 Chavez's centralization of power and enormous control over the country's oil revenue have made him the center of the OPEC nation that provides about 10 percent of U.S. crude imports.

 If his health took a turn for the worse, his unwieldy coalition of military leaders and leftist social activists could fall apart.
-Investors hoping for a more market-friendly government tend to buy Venezuela's highly traded bonds on reports his health is worsening.
+Investors hoping for a more market-friendly government tend to buy Venezuela's widely-traded bonds on reports his health is worsening.

 The country's benchmark Global 27 bond extended gains in the wake of the announcement.

-Chavez's refusal to disclose his actual condition has made his health the subject of constant speculation, particularly among opposition sympathizers who quietly hope he will take a turn for the worse.
-He defeated opposition challenger Henrique Capriles by 10 percentage points last month.
+Chavez's refusal to disclose his actual condition has made his health the subject of constant speculation, particularly among some opposition sympathizers who quietly hope he will take a turn for the worse.
+He defeated opposition challenger Henrique Capriles by 10 percentage points in the election last month.

-In late 2011, Chavez declared himself completely cured of cancer, but, within months, had to return to Cuba to remove another tumor.
+Late last year Chavez declared himself completely cured of cancer, but within months he had to return to Cuba for surgery to remove another tumor.

+Some opponents of the president took to Twitter on Tuesday with jabs at the former soldier's followers, repeating the message: "#FooledChavistas, you voted for Chavez!
+They made you believe he had been cured!"

+But the usually feverish speculation has been muted by the approach of the holiday season and a general weariness with politics after a year of campaigning.

-Doctors say a couple of years must pass without a recurrence before a patient is said to be cured.
+Doctors say a couple of years must pass without a recurrence before a patient is said to be cured of cancer.

+In addition to the bone-weakening side effects of radiation therapy on cancer sufferers, experts say HBOT is used to treat conditions including infections, abscesses and decompression sickness which can afflict deep sea divers.

+"It is a palliative treatment that is very common for cancer patients, and often lasts for several months," said a Venezuelan medical source with knowledge of Chavez's treatment.

+The medical source said HBOT is normally given at a rate of two or three sessions per week, and could also be used to treat damage done by radiation therapy to patients' digestive systems.

-Many Venezuelan doctors suspect Chavez used steroids and other treatments to look and feel fitter during the election campaign.
-That can cause other health problems.
+Many Venezuelan doctors suspect Chavez used steroids and other treatments to look and feel fit during the election campaign, which could have caused him other health problems.

 Chavez spent several months traveling back and forth to Cuba to receive treatment.
 The typically hermetic atmosphere there, and his friendship with former leader Fidel Castro, helped prevent details of his condition from leaking to the press.